themayurjha/taskmanager/README.md

 Error Handling
 The application handles errors gracefully and provides appropriate error messages and status codes in case of any issues.

-Credits
-This project was created by [Mayur Kumar Jha].

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.